travis-ci/travis-backup/README.md

 Using `--move_logs` flag you can move all logs to database at `destination_db_url` URL (which is required in this case).
 When you run gem in this mode no files are created and no other tables are being touched.

 Using `--remove_orphans` flag you can remove all orphaned data from the tables.
 You can pick a specific table using `--orphans_table` flag or, by leaving it undefined, let all tables to be processed in the removing orphans procedure.
-When you run gem in this mode no files are created.
+It can be combined with `--backup` flag in order to save removed data in files.

 Using `--user_id`, `--org_id` or `--repo_id` flag without setting `--threshold` results in removing the specified user/organization/repository with all its dependencies.
 It can be combined with `--backup` flag in order to save removed data in files.